-- (a) The AIP will terminate for non-payment of premium for the first year or, if applicable, the second year of the module. - (b) Insureds do not have to pay a premium in the second year of the module, based upon a timely acreage report for removed acreage, or relinquished acreage on which they no longer have a share in the crop. - (3) Transfers.
-Policies may not be transferred to another AIP until the end of the two-year module.
+- (a) The AIP will terminate for non-payment of premium for the first year or, if applicable, the second year of the module. - (b) Insureds do not have to pay a premium in the second year of the module, based upon a timely acreage report for removed acreage, or relinquished acreage on which they no longer have a share in the crop.

+(3) Transfers.